yaboyd1/estudy/README.md

 - Check if you have PostgreSQL installed
   - ✅ versions 10-14 should work
   - 🚫 version 15 has not been tested
-- If you need to install PostgreSQL see the [installing PostgreSQL guides](https://github.com/CUNYTechPrep/guides#postgresql)

 ### Create a PostgreSQL user and database